Grand Rapids, MI CPA Services Built Around Real Client Decisions

 Do you have a physical office in Grand Rapids?

 No. Kurt Simmons CPA is a virtual-first CPA practice.
 Grand Rapids clients work with us by secure portal, video, phone, e-signature, and encrypted document exchange.
-That model is a good fit when the priority is specialized tax, audit, and advisory expertise rather than walking into a storefront.
+For manufacturers, healthcare groups, nonprofits, and professional services firms, that model is a good fit when Michigan flow-through entity and payroll coordination or manufacturer, nonprofit, or healthcare reporting matters more than walking into a storefront.

 Can an out-of-state CPA serve Grand Rapids, MI clients?

 In many situations, yes.
 CPA mobility rules generally allow a CPA licensed in good standing in another U.S. jurisdiction to serve clients across state lines.
-Kurt Simmons is licensed in Maryland, Delaware, and Florida.
-For attest engagements such as audits, reviews, and compilations, we confirm any Michigan-specific firm registration or notice requirement before accepting the work.
+For Grand Rapids work involving manufacturer, nonprofit, or healthcare reporting or equipment, depreciation, and real estate planning, we confirm any Michigan-specific firm registration, notice, or attest requirement before accepting the engagement.

 What Michigan tax issues should Grand Rapids clients think about?